-Trump rewards loyalty, considers economic picks as he molds Cabinet

-WASHINGTON/NEW YORK President-elect Donald Trump closed in on naming two early Wall Street backers to key economic positions but jettisoned a national security expert from his transition team on Tuesday, a sign of the premium he places on loyalty as he confronts the task of building his administration.
+Trump shuffles transition team, eyes loyalists for Cabinet

+"Very organized process taking place as I decide on Cabinet and many other positions," Trump said on Twitter after taking his family to dinner at 21 Club, a Manhattan restaurant, his motorcade slipping away from reporters gathered at his apartment building.

+"I am the only one who knows who the finalists are!"
+Trump said.

-Trump, a Republican outsider who won a surprise election victory last week, is considering campaign finance chair and Wall Street veteran Steve Mnuchin as his treasury secretary, and longtime backer and billionaire investor Wilbur Ross for commerce secretary, according to Trump ally and activist investor Carl Icahn.
+At the top of his list for senior economic positions are campaign finance chair and Wall Street veteran Steve Mnuchin as treasury secretary, and long-time backer and billionaire investor Wilbur Ross for commerce secretary, according to Trump ally and activist investor Carl Icahn.

-But a well-known Republican moderate was pushed out of transition planning.
+However, a well-known Republican moderate was pushed out of transition planning.
 Mike Rogers, a former U.S. representative from Michigan who had been mentioned as a possible pick for CIA director, suddenly left the transition team.

-Rogers had worked with New Jersey Governor Chris Christie, who on Friday was abruptly replaced as head of the team by Vice President-elect Mike Pence.
-On Tuesday, the transition group and White House grappled with paperwork issues for "landing teams" that who will work on detailed plans for taking the reins at government agencies.
+Rogers had worked with New Jersey Governor Chris Christie, who on Friday was abruptly replaced by Pence as head of the transition team.

+That overhaul had put the brakes on transition talks with the White House.
+Pence needed to sign a memorandum of understanding, which the White House received on Tuesday evening.

+The Trump team still needs to provide more paperwork before detailed agency-by-agency briefings can take place, a White House spokeswoman said.
+The team will need to provide a code of conduct and certify that its transition team members do not have conflicts of interest.

 Trump has fewer than 70 days until his Jan.
 20 inauguration to settle on Cabinet members and other senior appointees.
 He will eventually need to fill roughly 4,000 open positions.